-Appendices A and B are copies of ORC Section 145.58 (group hospitalization coverage; ineligible individuals; service credit; alternate use of Health Maintenance Organization) and ORC Section 145.584 (Medicare-equivalent benefits for members ineligible for Medicare), as they existed during 2020.
-Both sections were amended by Substitute Senate Bill 343, effective January 7, 2013.
+Appendices A and B are copies of ORC Section 145.58 (group hospitalization coverage; ineligible individuals; service credit; alternate use of Health Maintenance Organization) and ORC Section 145.584 (Medicare-equivalent benefits for members ineligible for Medicare), as they existed during 2021.
+Both sections were amended by Substitute Senate Bill 343, effective January 7, 2013 and Senate Bill 42, effective March 23, 2015

-(2) A summary of coverage for 2020:
+(2) A summary of coverage for 2021:

-The following is an outline of OPERS health care coverage in 2020:
+The following is an outline of OPERS health care coverage in 2021:

-The 2020 OPERS Retiree Health Plan for Pre-Medicare Recipients
+The 2021 OPERS Retiree Health Plan for Pre-Medicare Recipients

-The 2020 OPERS health care plan administrator, Medical Mutual, utilized a Preferred Provider Organization (PPO) for our Pre-Medicare participants.
-Doctors and medical facilities that belong to the PPO network agree to perform services at agreed-upon contract rates.
+The 2021 OPERS health care plan administrator, Medical Mutual, utilized a Preferred Provider Organization (PPO) for our Pre-Medicare participants.
+Doctors and medical facilities that belong to the PPO network agreed to perform services at agreed-upon contract rates.
 While participants were able to choose any provider and still receive coverage, they had lower out-ofpocket costs if they chose a network provider.
 Pre-Medicare re-employed retirees were in a separate plan with identical coverage.
-A more detailed explanation of coverage can be found on page 6.
+An allowance, based on the retiree's years of service and age when first enrolled in the plan, was used to offset a portion of the monthly plan premium.
+A more detailed explanation of coverage can be found on page 7.